 Code of Conduct

-The European Network Against Racism (ENAR) Foundation (hereafter “The Foundation”) is dedicated to creating and protecting safe spaces for people, and has created this Community and Directory to be an environment in which professionals across Europe can develop professional relationships, strengthen their knowledge, and explore business opportunities.
+The European Network Against Racism (ENAR) Foundation (hereafter “The Foundation”) is dedicated to creating and protecting safer spaces for people, and has created SPARK Communities and Directory to be an environment in which professionals across Europe can develop professional relationships, strengthen their knowledge, and explore business opportunities.
 This Code of Conduct is designed to inspire and guide the ethical conduct of all members, and applies to all interactions between members, their clients and society across all platforms and channels, online and offline.

 Members will use their experience and connections for the benefit of all members, and interact with each other in ways that uphold standards of honesty, fair practice, courtesy, and professionalism.